rohanbatrain/configs/README.md

-# Dot Files
+# Conifg Files

-This repo contains submodules of my own repo.
-So, Please use `git clone --recurse-submodules` to clone this repo.
+This repo contains all of my config files.